Home » Medical Imaging Programs

 Program Description

-The B.S. in Radiologic Sciences program is available entirely through the distance education delivery method.
+The B.S. in RS degree is available entirely through distance education.
 This program offers advancement for technologists who cannot attend a traditional college.

 Locations